benmarwick/ctv-archaeology/Archaeology.md

 - `r pkg("ISAAKiel/profileAAR")` provides a QGIS plugin to transforms profile control points for photogrammetric rectification from archaeological excavation
 - `r github("joeroe/stratigraphr")` provides a tidy framework for working with archaeological stratigraphy and chronology in R. It includes tools for reading, analysing, and visualising stratigraphies (Harris matrices) and sequences as directed graphs; helper functions for using radiocarbon dates in a tidy data analysis; and an R interface to OxCal's Chronological Query Language (CQL).
 - `r github("joeroe/fieldwalkr")` for designing and evaluating sampling strategies in spatial survey (fieldwalking in archaeological jargon).
 It contains functions for simulating the effect of different survey units, sampling methods and detection functions on the estimation of randomly generated or observed point processes.
+- `r pkg("tidypaleo")` for creating stratigraphic diagrams using ggplot2